MicrosoftDocs/customer-insights/ci-docs/data/connect-power-query.md

 1. Enter the name of the new owner and select **Change Owner**.

-## Migrate Power Query schedules to system refresh schedule
+## Update Power Query schedules to system refresh schedule

 Customer Insights - Data is retiring separate refresh schedules.
 To ensure that Customer Insights - Data reflects current data, remove your Power Query refresh schedules so that these data sources refresh as part of the system refresh.
-If your Power Query data source shows **Completed with warnings** on the **Data sources** page, your data source must be migrated.
-After migration and a system refresh, the status changes to **Completed**.
+If your Power Query data source shows **Completed with warnings** on the **Data sources** page, your data source can still be updated.
+After successfully saving these changes and a system refresh, the status changes to **Completed**.

 > [!IMPORTANT]
 > The migration adds the data source refresh time to the total time for a system refresh.
 We recommend you [view your Power Query run durations](#view-power-query-run-durations) and then change the [system refresh schedule](schedule-refresh.md) if needed.
 For example, a Power Query source might take on average 30 minutes to refresh.
 Therefore, we recommended you update the system refresh schedule to start 30 minutes earlier to recieve results at a simaliar time.